loqun/kiddocare-assesment/README.md

 - Reservation form for babysitter booking
 - Summary page to review booking details
 - Confirmation page with booking reference
-- Got comprehensive feature test on the system
+- Got comprehensive feature testing on the system using PEST

 ## Tech Stack
 - Frontend: Vue 3 with TypeScript